Star Wars (1983 video game): Retrospective

 In 1995, Flux magazine ranked the game 61st on their "Top 100 Video Games."
 In 1996, Next Generation listed the arcade version as number 58 on their "Top 100 Games of All Time".
 Citing "Awesome vector graphics, multiple triggers, a deluxe cabinet with powerful speakers in the back, [and] digitized voices", they ventured that it was "Probably the best licensed game ever."
 In 1999, Next Generation listed Star Wars as number 24 on their "Top 50 Games of All Time", commenting that, "Besides giving you the opportunity to reenact what many of us consider to be the greatest cinematic experience of our youth, Star Wars delivered fast-shooting gameplay with all the subtleties, and the combination of tight control and vector graphics make it equally fun today."
 In 2001, it was voted one of the top 100 arcade games of all time by the members of Killer List of Videogames.

 Legacy

 Star Wars arcade machines can be converted into The Empire Strikes Back via a conversion kit.

-As mentioned above, a complete emulation of Star Wars, along with The Empire Strikes Back and Return of the Jedi is included as bonus content for Star Wars Rogue Squadron III: Rebel Strike.
+Emulated versions of Star Wars and its two arcade sequels can be found as unlockable extras in Star Wars Rogue Squadron III: Rebel Strike (2005).
+A bonus preview disc given to those who pre-ordered Rebel Strike also includes the full arcade game.

 In October 2019, Tastemakers LLC's Arcade1up division released a 3/4 scale recreation of the original Atari arcade cabinet featuring emulated versions of the coin-op Star Wars arcade, The Empire Strikes Back and Return of the Jedi games.